Choosing a home loan

 in full over the life of the loan.

 A credit provider will usually offer a number of different

 principal and interest loans, with a range of features such as a

 redraw facility or an offset account.
 Generally

-indication on how much you can borrow or how much your repayments
+Get an indication of how much you can borrow or how much your

 As the name suggests, your repayment amount will only cover the